sphinx-labs/sphinx/specs/introduction.md

 Next, the state variable definitions in the config are encoded into a format that can be executed deterministically on-chain.

+To guarantee that deployments are deterministic, ChugSplash does not use constructors or initializer functions.
+This is because they may contain arbitrary logic that reverts under certain conditions or yields an unpredictable result.
+Initializer functions are also used by attackers to hijack proxies (including notable vulnerabilities such as the Nomad bridge hack, the $10 million bug bounty paid by Wormhole, and the $2 million bug bounty paid by Arbitrum).

+Instead of using constructors or initializers, ChugSplash sets the values of variables in proxies via `SSTORE`.

 Each state variable definition is converted into a **storage slot segment** (also known as a segment):

 ```ts